vitessio/website/content/en/docs/21.0/reference/features/distributed-transaction.md

 1 row in set (0.00 sec)
 ```

-Additional metrics have been added to monitor the distributed transactions.
-The alert system could be built around understanding the metrics and failures described below.
+Additional metrics have been added for monitoring the distributed transactions.

-### VTGate Watchers
+### VTGate
-* **CommitModeTimings**: This is a histogram that shows the time taken to commit a transaction in different transaction modes.
+* **CommitModeTimings**: This is a histogram that shows the time taken to commit transactions in different transaction modes.
 * **CommitUnresolved**: This is a counter that shows the number of commits that were not concluded by VTGate after a commit decision was made.
 * **QueriesRouted**: This is a counter with PlanType (Commit) as a dimension to track the number of shards involved in a transaction.

-### VTTablet Watchers
+### VTTablet
 * **QueryTimings**: This is a histogram that shows the time taken to perform an operation.
-  It can be used to track 2PC commit operations for MM, such as **CreateTransaction**, **StartCommit**, **SetRollback**, and **Resolve**, and for RM, such as **Prepare**, **CommitPrepared**, and **RollbackPrepared**.
+  It can be used to track TwoPC commit operations such as **CreateTransaction**, **Prepare**, **StartCommit**, **SetRollback**, **CommitPrepared**, **RollbackPrepared** and **Resolve**.
 * **Unresolved**: This is a gauge that shows the number of unresolved transactions that have been lingering longer than the abandon age.

-### Critical Failures
+#### Critical Failures

 The following errors are not expected to happen.
 If they do, it means that TwoPC transactions have failed to commit atomically:

-* **InternalErrors.TwopcOpen**: This counter is incremented if VTTablet is unable to open the 2PC engine.
-Any unresolved prepared transactions would be abandoned.
+* **InternalErrors.TwopcOpen**: This is a counter that tracks the number of failures the TwoPC engine is unable to open.
+Any unresolved prepared transactions will remain abandoned.
-* **InternalErrors.TwopcCommit**: This is a counter that shows the number of times a prepared transaction failed to fulfill a commit request.
+* **InternalErrors.TwopcCommit**: This is a counter that tracks the number of failures to fulfill a commit request on the prepared transactions.
-* **InternalErrors.TwopcPrepareRedo**: This counter shows the number of times VTTablet failed to re-prepare a previously prepared transaction.
+* **InternalErrors.TwopcPrepareRedo**: This is a counter that tracks the number of failures to re-prepare a previously prepared transaction.
-* **InternalErrors.TwopcResurrection**: This counter is incremented to notify a failure in resurrecting prepared transactions.
+* **InternalErrors.TwopcResurrection**: This is a counter that tracks the number of failures in resurrecting prepared transactions.

-### Alertable Failures
+#### Alertable Failures

 The following failures are not urgent but require investigation:

-* **InternalErrors.RedoWatcherFail**: This counter is incremented if there is a failure in reading the 2PC redo state.
+* **InternalErrors.RedoWatcherFail**: This counter is incremented if there is a failure in reading the TwoPC redo state.
-* **InternalErrors.TransactionWatcherFail**: This counter is incremented if there is a failure in reading the 2PC transaction state.
+* **InternalErrors.TransactionWatcherFail**: This counter is incremented if there is a failure in reading the TwoPC transaction state.
-* **Unresolved**: This is a gauge mentioned above that should be tracked to keep a check on the number of open 2PC transactions.

-### Repairs
+## Repairs

-If any of the alerts are triggered, the user may need to scan the VTGate/VTTablet logs for investigation to identify the DTID and/or VTTablet.
+If any of the alerts are triggered, an administrator may need to scan the VTGate/VTTablet logs for investigation to identify the DTID and/or VTTablet.
 The user can navigate to the `VTAdmin` UI to see the list of in-flight transactions for each keyspace.

-The `VTAdmin` UI has the option to display the DTID information, which can be used to manually repair the transaction.
+`VTAdmin` can display the DTID information which can be used to manually repair the transaction.
-Later, the user can force `Conclude` on the transaction to remove it from the unresolved list.
+Once it is handled, the administrator can force `Conclude` on the transaction to remove it from the unresolved list.